jltsiren/gcsa2/README.md

 ## Construction

+**Warning:** The optional arguments and the `KMer` construction interface will eventually change.

-The primary GCSA constructor takes up to four parameters:
+The primary GCSA constructor takes up to five parameters:

 * `std::vector<KMer>& kmers` contains the graph as a list of paths of a fixed length.
 * `size_type kmer_length` is the length of the paths.
 * `size_type doubling_steps` (optional; default 3) is the number of doubling steps to perform.
 The implementation currently supports 1-3 steps.
+* `size_type size_limit` (optional; in gigabytes; default 200) limits the size of temporary graphs.
 * `const Alphabet& _alpha` (optional) is an object that maps characters to a contiguous range of small integers.

+The constructor writes several large temporary files to disk to save memory.
 After the index has been built, it can be serialized and loaded by using the SDSL `serialize()` / `load()` interface.

 Each `KMer` object contains three integers: a key encoding the label of the path and its predecessor/successor characters, the starting node of the path, and a successor node.
 If the path has multiple successors, separate `KMer` objects must be created for each of them.
-The `KMer` construction interface has not been finalized yet.

 ## Interface